harshkaria/harshkaria/site/content/posts/on-loss-functions.md

 - We use objective loss functions to optimize our networks against ground truth values.
 - These loss functions are differentiable by definition, and we go in the rate of steepest descent.
 - For classification, we use logarithmic loss functions such as cross entropy, which measures the difference between two distributions
-- For regression, we use quadratic loss functions such as MSE when predicting a continuous values.
+- For regression, we use quadratic loss functions such as MSE when predicting continuous values